 W H Y I P A I N T

-A good painting is a radiant physical presence energizing the space it inhabits, sparking the imagination, clearing the mind, and refreshing the soul.
+A good painting energizes the space it inhabits, sparking the imagination, clearing the mind, and refreshing the soul.

-Somehow that sense of wonder, that spark of life, lives in the finished painting, encoded in and radiating out from the rhythms of color, line, space and texture.
+Somehow that sense of wonder, that spark of life, lives in the finished painting, encoded in and radiating out from the rhythms of paint through the brushwork.

 People often ask me, “How do you know when a painting is finished?”

 The truth is a painting is never truly finished.
 These works are part of my life, each one an exploration of ideas and questions prompted by the last, a never ending conversation.
 But when that startling sense of rightness hits me, I know it’s time to step away, let go, and begin the process all over again.